Allergy Relief Made Easy

 As much as you may love to snuggle with your pets, this can do more harm than good where seasonal allergies are concerned.
 If your pets go outside during the day, they can get pollen trapped in their fur.
 If they transfer that pollen into your bed, it will likely turn you into an itchy, sneezy mess while you sleep.
 So fight the urge to snuggle in bed with your pets, at least until your seasonal allergies have subsided for the year!

 Along the same lines as the last couple of tips, make sure you’re keeping up on your cleaning chores!
-Vacuuming regularly, washing your sheets, and keeping your home (relatively) dust-free will all help reduce allergens in your home.
-And fewer allergens means fewer allergy symptoms, and a happier you. :-)
+Vacuuming regularly, washing your sheets, and keeping your home (relatively) dust-free will help reduce allergens in your home.

 Another natural remedy that may be worth trying is eating a small amount of local honey (meaning honey produced locally in your area) every day.
 Some people believe that because local honey contains local pollen, that eating the honey will help your body develop an immunity to it.
 I can’t say for sure that it works, but honey is delicious and it’s always good to buy local when possible.
 So I say why not? :-)

-As you can see, there are plenty of natural ways to find allergy relief.
-With the help of these tips, you can spend less time focused on your runny nose and itchy eyes, and more time focused on the things and people you love!
+As you can see, there are plenty of natural options for DIY allergy relief.
+With the help of these natural allergy remedies, you can spend less time focused on your runny nose and itchy eyes, and more time focused on the things and people you love!